 Why Families Are Moving from NYC to Greenwich

 Every year, hundreds of families make the move from New York City to Greenwich, Connecticut.
-The reasons are consistent: more space, excellent schools, lower taxes, and a quality of life that's hard to match — all while maintaining easy access to Manhattan.
+The reasons are consistent: more space, access to the Greenwich Public Schools system, lower taxes, and a quality of life that's hard to match — all while maintaining easy access to Manhattan.

 As a real estate agent who has helped countless NYC families make this transition over the past 40+ years, I can tell you: the move is worth it, and it's smoother than you think when you have the right guidance.